A Distance-preserving Matrix Sketch: A New Matrix Sketching Algorithm

 \subsubsection{Notes on RowSketcher Algorithm}

 \begin{enumerate}[noitemsep] \item The default value of $r$ is designed roughly to be below the expected value of the distances between $n(n-1)/2$ pairs of points distributed randomly in a $p$ dimensional unit hypercube.
-Increase $r$ to produce fewer exemplars, decrease to produce more. \item The $exemplars$ list contains a list of row values representing points defining exemplar neighborhoods. \item The $members$ list of lists contains one list of indices for each exemplar pointing to members of that exemplar's neighborhood. \item The Leader algorithm \cite{ClusteringAlgorithms} creates exemplar-neighborhoods in one pass through the data.
+Increase $r$ to produce fewer exemplars, decrease to produce more. \item The $exemplars$ list contains a list of row values representing points defining exemplar neighborhoods. \item The $members$ list of lists contains one list of indices for each exemplar pointing to members of that exemplar's neighborhood. \item A consequence of aggregating rows is that statistics on the aggregates must include frequency weighting.
+This requirement rules out some statistical libraries that do not incorporate frequencies.
+Most statistical packages for survey analysis, for example, incorporate frequency weighting in their basic statistics (or, in the case of SAS, SPSS, SYSTAT, or STATA, everywhere). \item The Leader algorithm \citep{ClusteringAlgorithms} creates exemplar-neighborhoods in one pass through the data.
 It is equivalent to centering balls in $p$ dimensional space on points in the dataset that are considered to be exemplars.
-Unlike $k$-means clustering, the Leader algorithm

-\begin{enumerate}[noitemsep,nolistsep] \item centers balls on actual data points rather than on centroids of clusters, \item constrains every ball to the same radius rather than allowing clusters to have different diameters, \item involves only one pass through the data rather than iterating to convergence via multiple passes, \item produces many balls rather than a few clusters. \end{enumerate}
+Unlike $k$-means clustering, the Leader algorithm \begin{enumerate}[noitemsep,nolistsep] \item centers balls on actual data points rather than on centroids of clusters, \item constrains every ball to the same radius rather than allowing clusters to have different diameters, \item involves only one pass through the data rather than iterating to convergence via multiple passes, \item produces many balls rather than a few clusters. \end{enumerate}

-\item Normalizing columns of $X$ follows conventional practice in supervised learning, especially clustering.
-We are using Euclidean balls (not ellipses) because we want to ensure that distances are computed isotropically.

 \item In rare instances, the resulting exemplars and members can be dependent on the order of the data, but not enough to affect the description of the joint density of points because of the large number of exemplars produced.
 We are characterizing a high-dimensional density by covering it with many small balls.
 Even relatively tight clusters produced by a clustering algorithm will be chopped into pieces by the Leader algorithm.
 Nevertheless, if this is a concern, we can visit the list of exemplars in random order on each iteration.